 You will save a bunch of cash in Thailand by bartering.
 Here are a few helpful tips.
 Keep these numbers in mind, or jot them down before your trip so you don’t overpay.

 When renting a motorbike for a day, don’t pay more than 200-250 Baht.
 Anything more and you’re getting completely ripped off.
-Usually they will give you a bike that’s almost on empty, so plan to add some gasoline.
+Usually, they will give you a bike that’s almost empty, so plan to add some gasoline.
 For 100 Baht, the company that rented to me filled my tank.